 • Avoiding connection: Keeping people at arm’s length to avoid triggers or emotional intimacy.

-Each behavior creates a temporary sense of relief, but energetically, it also creates a blockage — particularly in the Sacral Chakra, the energy center tied to emotions, creativity, pleasure, and intimacy.
-When this chakra is imbalanced, you may feel disconnected from your body, uninspired, emotionally numb, or afraid of vulnerability.
+Each behavior may create temporary relief, but energetically it can also create blockages—particularly in the Sacral Chakra, the energy center connected to emotions, creativity, pleasure, and intimacy.

 • Childhood neglect or emotional invalidation: When your feelings weren’t seen or mattered, you learned to disconnect from them.